davidmarkclements/guard-timeout/readme.md

 const setTimeout = require('safe-timeout')

 // if the timeout is 1 second late,
-// it will be reschedule it for another 20 minutes
+// it will be reschedule for another 20 minutes

 setTimeout(
   () => { console.log('do something') },